Not-Up-To-Code/Up-to-Code/README.md

 ## How to Run
 Open gradle project in console\
 Run Gradle Server with ```Gradle :server:run```\

+Ensure that the "tempPractices" folder is present in the root of client.
 Run Gradle Client with ```Gradle run```

 ## How to Run web application